 Elmbrook Humane Society (EBHS) understands that sometimes owners can no longer care for their pets for various reasons.
 Before deciding to surrender your pet to a shelter, please consider the following options:

 Re-homing your pet: Talk to family, friends and co-workers to see if anyone is able to take ownership of your pet.
 If you adopted from our organization, please note that we accept all animals adopted back into our organization.
 If you would like to re-home a pet adopted from our organization, please contact our Shelter Operations Manager to coordinate.
 If we are unable to accept your pet through our surrender program, please ask us about our re-homing program.
+Please note: if choosing to charge a fee to re-home your pet, the fee cannot exceed our adoption fees.

 Pet friendly housing: If you are planning on moving, look into housing that is pet friendly.
 Many apartment complexes and landlords do allow pets.
 It may be a bit more challenging to find housing but it will be worth it when your furry friend can move with you!